chmohan5/OCP4-UPI-Installation/README.md

 High Level Steps for OCP cluster installation are as below :

 1. Deployment Architecture & Solution Design
+Here we are planning to deploy a 7 node cluster including 3 masters and 4 workers.

-2. Installation Pre-requisites
+3. Installation Pre-requisites
-3. OCP Cluster Installation
+4. OCP Cluster Installation
-4. Post Installation Tasks
+5. Post Installation Tasks